Ljubiša Jovašević

 Ljubiša Jovašević (Љубиша Јовашевић; born 20 December 1953) is a Serbian medical doctor and politician.
-He was a parliamentarian in the Federal Republic of Yugoslavia and the successor State Union of Serbia and Montenegro from 2000 to 2006 and has served as the mayor of Kraljevo on two occasions.
+He was a parliamentarian in the Federal Republic of Yugoslavia and its successor State Union of Serbia and Montenegro from 2000 to 2006 and has served as the mayor of Kraljevo on two occasions.
 A member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS) for many years, he left the party in 2007 to form the Movement for Kraljevo (Pokret za Kraljevo).
 From 2010 to 2018, he was the de facto leader of the Movement of United Local Self-Governments (Pokret ujedinjenih lokalnih samouprava, PULS).

 Early life and private career

 Jovašević was born in Sarajevo, in what was then the People's Republic of Bosnia and Herzegovina in the Federal People's Republic of Yugoslavia.
 He graduated from the Faculty of Medicine in 1978 and worked in Reading, United Kingdom, as part of his internship.
 He later specialized at the clinic for orthopedic surgery and traumatology at the University of Belgrade Faculty of Medicine, completed post-graduate studies in London, and in 1988 became the leader of the on-call trauma group at the Emergency Center in Belgrade.
 He earned his Ph.D in 1992; he has taught at the University of Priština in Leposavić and has published in his field.